 RoR was spawned to make the coding of web-based applications Elementary and agile.
 RoR clips a fundamental rule: Convention over Configuration.
 Rails is a helpful tool for professionals to construct varied web applications.

 - Convention over configuration gives the ease to write much less code.

-- Rails provide default structure for the database, the web service, and web pages.
+- Rails provide a default structure for the database, web service, and web pages.

 - Easy to use relational and non-relational database engines with drivers originally included.

-- A lot of to learn for first-time users
+- A lot to learn for first-time users

 - Ruby requires more server capacity and resources.

 - Uncomplicated interface to create websites and web apps.

 - Requires the installation of additional libraries and packages for effective development.